Solving A Global Problem Right Here in metal tech alley

-A quick Google search of ‘plastics problem’ will lead you to many disturbing images; the information is hard to believe, and all of it, unfortunately, is getting worse.
+A quick Google search of ‘plastics problem’ will quickly lead you to many disturbing images, the information is hard to believe, and all of it, unfortunately, is getting worse.

 The world has a plastics problem; but here in metal tech alley we are addressing this issue in a unique and innovative way.

-Darrel Fry, a long-time local of Rossland, BC, has some ideas on how to fix it, and his company is developing the products and process to make it happen.
-“We are the Tesla cars of the plastic industry”, says Fry.
+Darrel Fry, a long-time local of Rossland, BC has some ideas on how to fix it, and his company is developing the products and process to make it happen.
+“We are the Tesla cars of the plastic industry.”

 But how can ABC3D, a small company located in the West Kootenay, take on the big plastic companies?

-“It’s a perfect storm”, states Darrel.
-“We are incredibly lucky, there are amazing resources here, not only natural resources but skilled professionals who enjoy the lifestyle and working in this region.
-These “process minded professionals” have world level skills and an entrepreneurial spirit dating back to the pioneers of our mining years.”
-Advanced BioCarbon 3D, well on its way to disrupting the plastics industry, is just one of the many companies that are promising to make an impact across multiple industries at a global level here in metal tech alley.
+“It’s a perfect storm.” states Darrel. “we are incredibly lucky, there aree incredible resources here, not only natural resources but skilled professionals who enjoy the incredible lifestyle, living and working in this region offers.
+These ”process minded professionals” have world level skills and an entrepreneurial spirit dating back to the pioneers of our mining years.”
+Advanced BioCarbon 3D, well on its way to disrupting the plastics industry, is just one of the many companies, new and established, that are promising to make an impact across multiple industries at a global level here in metal tech alley.